Nicolemann98/book-club/README.md

 gitpod /workspace/book-club (main) $
 ```

 ## Deployment

-This project was deployed onto Heroku, the link for which is: https://nicole-mann-book-club-a8cddb487546.herokuapp.com/
+This project was deployed onto Heroku, the link for which is: https://nicole-mann-book-club-a8cddb487546.herokuapp.com/.
+I have followed the heroku documentation to set up auto deployments whenever code is pushed to the main branch, so to deploy changes to this application, simply commit and push that change to the main branch of this repository.

 ## Credits